open-resources/dash_curriculum/tutorial/part4/chapter12.md

 Notice how all the `className` elements we've added can be found there.
 In addition, you'll see how using the `justify='evenly'` attribute for the `dbc.Row` component adds `justify-content-evenly` to the very same component.

-## 12.7 Test styling and classes
+## 12.7 Practice styling and classes

 The following screenshot is an app that we built for you to practice the usage of classes and styles.
-Copy the code and run the app locally to start practicing!
+Copy the code and run the app locally on your computer to start practicing!

 ````{dropdown} See Code
     :container: + shadow